2015-2016 Academic Catalog

 CCA does not provide health insurance for students.
 Information about health insurance options for students is available online at MyCCA, under the Campus Life tab in the Admissions, Registration and Records office and Student Life Office, Lowry Campus West Quad, Room 110, and at Lowry Student Services, West Quad Room 119.

 Student ID cards are issued once students register for classes in the CentreTech Campus in the Administration Building at the Welcome Center and at the Lowry Campus, West Quad, Room 119, during normal business hours.
-At the beginning of each semester, bring your ID card to one of the following locations for a sticker to validate continued enrollment: CentreTech Campus: Welcome Center or A102 in the Administration Building or the Student Life office in the Student Centre Building; Lowry Campus, West Quad, Room 119.
+At the beginning of each semester, bring your ID card to one of the following locations for a sticker to validate continued enrollment: CentreTech Campus: Welcome Center or A102 in the Administration Building Monday-Thursday 8:30AM-5:30PM, and Fridays 8:30AM-5:00PM; or Lowry Campus, West Quad, Room 119, Lowry Student Services Monday-Thursday, 8:30AM-5:00PM, and Friday 8:30AM-4:30PM.
 Obtaining a student ID card is optional but is required at the Lowry Computer Lab and the Learning Resource Center.
 There is no charge for the student ID card.

 The Student Government Association, funded by student fees, represents the student body and serves as a liaison between the faculty, administration, and student body in areas of mutual interest.
 The purpose of the SGA is to promote student leadership and college spirit, provide a forum for discussion between students and administration, and give students a representative voice in college affairs.
-In short, SGA works for YOU!
-It is our duty to voice the best interests of CCA students and to assist you with any issues that you might have – no matter how large or small – to make your college experience better.
-If you have suggestions, ideas, or just want to chat, we are happy to listen.
+In short, SGA works for the Students!
+It is SGA’s duty to voice the best interests of CCA students and to assist students with any issues they might have – no matter how large or small – to make their college experience better.
+If you have suggestions, ideas, please email SGA.CCA@ccaurora.edu

 Phi Theta Kappa is the International Honor Society of two-year colleges.
-The Alpha Pi Pi Chapter resides at CCA and encourages members to participate in community service and develop leadership potential.
-Alpha Pi Pi also provides a means for scholars with high academic achievements to share their knowledge in the college.
+The Alpha Pi Pi Chapter resides at CCA and encourages members to participate in community service and develop leadership skills.
+Alpha Pi Pi also provides a means for scholars with high academic achievements to share their knowledge with the college.
 Students who have achieved a cumulative grade point average of 3.5 and above and have completed at least 12 credit hours at CCA are invited to join.
 Phi Theta Kappa sends invitations for membership at the beginning of every semester.
+Email us at PTK@ccaurora.edu